spatialos/UnrealGDK/README.md

 ## Support
 We are not supporting the pre-alpha release for game development, as this version is for evaluation only.
 However, please give us your [feedback](#give-us-feedback).

+## Roadmap

+TODO add roadmap

 ## Unreal Engine changes
-We have to make a small number of changes to UE4 source code: these are mostly limited in scope and only consist of class access, polymorphism, and dll-export-related changes.
+In order to transform Unreal from a single server engine to a distributed model, we had to make a small number of changes to UE4 code.
 We will attempt to consolidate and remove (or submit as PR to Epic) as many of these changes as possible.
-You can see the changes in our [UnrealEngine repo, `UnrealEngine419_SpatialGDK` branch](https://github.com/improbable/UnrealEngine/tree/UnrealEngine419_SpatialGDK). <br/>
+You can see the changes in our forked [Unreal Engine repo, `UnrealEngine419_SpatialGDK` branch](https://github.com/improbable/UnrealEngine/tree/UnrealEngine419_SpatialGDK). <br/>

 ## Email updates